AhmedYahyaE/plain-php-rest-api-with-authentication/README.md

 3- Navigate to the Database Connection Class file **[db.php](v1/controller/db.php)** and configure/edit/update it with your MySQL database credentials and other configuration settings.

-4- Apache Web Server must be used for serving the project in order for the .htaccess file to work, as we based all of the routing system and URLs redirection on the .htaccess file RewriteEngine and RewriteRule-s.
+4- Apache Web Server must be used for serving the project in order for the .htaccess file to work, as we based all of the routing system and URL redirection on the .htaccess file RewriteEngine and RewriteRule-s.
 Start by typing in the API Endpoint: **`POST http://127.0.0.1/v1/users`** in your Postman to Sign up.

 - Credentials of a ready-to-use registered user account are: (Use this account to Log in and create a new 'Access Token' and 'Refresh Token' with the Endpoint: POST http://127.0.0.1/v1/sessions)